MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/digitize-tasks.md

    - Request for user's location as part of the response.
 5. Do relevant customizations on Response View, Immersive View, and Chat view.
 6. After you are done, click or tap **Submit**.
 Users will now be able to see the detail page of the new action.
 At this moment, the action is in draft state.
 7. You need to publish the action.
-Read [details on the publishing process](https://docs.microsoft.com/kaizala/actions/publish#steps-to-publish-an-action).
+Learn about [the publishing process](https://docs.microsoft.com/kaizala/actions/publish#steps-to-publish-an-action).

 ### Step 2 – Add Kaizala Action to a group